Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Applications

-Aryal et al. found that the local vertex acquires a strong frequency dependence, driving the system to a Mott transition for the half-filled Hubbard model on a square lattice. \cite{Ayral_Parcollet_2015} At low enough temperatures the momentum-dependence of the self-energy is enhanced due to large spin fluctuations.
+Aryal et al. found that the local vertex, for strong interactions, gains a strong frequency dependence, driving the system to a Mott transition for the half-filled Hubbard model on a square lattice. \cite{Ayral_Parcollet_2015} At low enough temperatures, large spin fluctuations lead to an enhancement of the momentum dependence of the self-energy.
 Upon doping, they find a Fermi arc in the spectral function.

-Vučičević et al. studied the dependence of the superconducting temperature on the bare dispersion at weak coupling, which shows a clear link between strong antiferromagnetic correlations and the onset of superconductivity. \cite{Vucelse_etal_2017} combination of hopping amplitudes particularly favorable to superconductivity at intermediate doping.
+Vučičević et al. studied the dependence of the superconducting temperature on the bare dispersion at weak coupling, which shows a clear link between strong antiferromagnetic correlations and the onset of superconductivity. \cite{Vucelse_etal_2017} They identified a combination of hopping amplitudes particularly favorable to superconductivity at intermediate doping.